How Do Rabbits See Compared to Humans? What the Science Tells Us

 Rabbit Blind Spot

 Because of where their eyes are, rabbits have a blind spot right in front of their faces.
 Thankfully, they compensate for this with their excellent sense of smell, plus their whiskers help give them an idea when something’s close that requires their attention.
-If you’ve ever walked directly up to a rabbit and they seem to ignore you, it could just be that they didn’t see you!
+If you have ever walked directly up to a rabbit and they seem to ignore you, it could just be that they didn’t see you!

 Rabbit vs. Human: Color & Night Vision